Anything larger than 11" x 17" is considered a poster.

 During the week of Aug.
-6th, 2018 , OIT will NOT take any signup for poster printing appointment.
-All poster printings for Summer Science Poster Session on Friday, August 10th will be submitted as PDF files using this Form .
+5th, 2019 , OIT will NOT take any signup for poster printing appointment.
+All poster printings for Summer Science Poster Session on Friday, August 9thth will be submitted as PDF files using this Form .
 Your department or your research group may have different timeframes of when your poster should be ready but the deadline for poster printing submission is set as follows (Due to a large volume of poster printing in such a short time, any late submissions will not be guaranteed to be printed on time for the Poster Session):

-Aug.
-8th: All poster printing must be submitted via this Form by the end of the day
+Thursday, Aug.
+8th: All poster printing must be submitted via this Form by the 8AM deadline

 Only one copy of each poster can be printed.
 Typos & mistakes do not qualify for a reprint.
 Please examine a proof of your poster either on 8 1∕2 x 11 or on 11 x 17 paper to ensure everything appears correct before submitting for printing via this Form!

 Poster size will be with a maximum width of 36″, one side, paper is on a roll of 36” in width so the other side can be longer, but the recommended poster size is 36” by 36″ (or less).

 PDF File Name:

 The file name of PDF submitted for printing via this Form needs to include your network id plus your Dept. (e.g. for John Doe of Physics Dept, the file name will look like jd1_phys.pdf).
 If there is an issue opening the file submitted via this Form , you will be contacted.